 The program provides students with:

-- skills and tools necessary for industrial, medical, governmental and environmental applications of nuclear processes and radiation; and
+- skills and tools necessary for industrial, medical, governmental and environmental applications of nuclear processes and radiation.

-- insights and skills that will prepare them to be leaders in research and the practice of nuclear engineering and radiological sciences.
+- insights and skills that will prepare them to be leaders in research and the practice of nuclear engineering and radiological sciences within 5 to 10 years of graduation.

 Within 5-10 years after graduating our students will be able to:

-Communicate effectively with their colleagues, students, and the general public.
+- Communicate effectively with their colleagues and students; and positively influence policy makers and the general public.

 - Contribute substantively as leaders, in science, technology, the environment, and society.